Sleep for Science

 Benefits

-• Paid registration, travel, and lodging for the annual scientific conference (Houston, TX) Sleep 2024.
-You are responsible to pay SRS membership dues ($10).
+• Paid registration, travel, and lodging for the annual scientific conference (Seattle, WA), SLEEP 2025.
+Each apprentice is responsible to pay SRS membership dues ($10).

 • Students admitted to the internship through this application process may be eligible to enroll in CLPS1194 through the Brown University Office of Summer and Continuing Education.
 Tuition and fees are NOT covered by the Sleep Lab.
 You will not receive a Brown transcript credit for the experience unless you opt to enroll in this course and pay the university fees.